-3 measures to support your home workforce-Reading time: 4 Minutes
+3 measures to support your home workforce

 With office and business closures due to COVID-10, the number of home workers has surged.
 Every business wants to protect the health and wellbeing of their employees and in most cases, working from home is a much safer alternative to working in an office during the Coronavirus pandemic.